osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 ![](../images/SecuritySystemImplConnections.png)

 # Tutorial: Advanced
 This tutorial will show more advanced features of the graphical editor.
-These features include bindings, AADL properties, system instantiation, and running analysis.
+These features include binding configuration and visualization, setting and viewing AADL properties, and system instantiation.
 In this tutorial we will create a simple climate control system which controls an actuator based on the state of two temperature sensors.
 Our model will be divided into execution platform components and software components.

 See @sec:getting_started for an introduction to the basics.